mekkmann/flight-finder-pgp/README.md

 1. In the backend project there's a file called "backup.json" in a folder called "Data", copy the contents of the document
 2. In "Data", go to "data.json" and remove it's contents
-3. Paste the body of "backup.json" in "data.json"
+3. Paste the contents of "backup.json" in "data.json"
 4. Save what you just did
 5. CD into: "FlightFinderBackend"
 6. Run: "dotnet run --project .\FlightFinderApi\"